Level 1 – Foundation Phase

 • Use support whenever needed

-• Quality reps always matter more than quantity
+• Quality movement always matters more than quantity

-Videos are provided for each movement in this workout.
+Videos are available for each movement via the Exercise Library.